 i.
 Students are responsible for ensuring that they inform the University promptly of any circumstances that they consider are affecting their ability to study and/or undertake assessments.
 With early warning of a problem, the University can provide appropriate support.
 Students should be aware that the University cannot respond to a student's circumstances if they remain unaware of relevant information.

 ii.
-Where possible, students should contact their Personal Tutor, Welfare Officer or other appropriate staff member in advance of engaging with associated procedures, so that they may receive guidance and support in these processes.
+Where possible, students should contact their Personal Tutor, Support and Wellbeing Officer (UNUK), Disability Liaison Officer (UNNC) or other appropriate staff member in advance of engaging with associated procedures, so that they may receive guidance and support in these processes.

 iii.
 Students are expected to observe timeframes for the submission of claims defined in procedures associated with this policy.